Remalem/javascript-responsive-picture-quiz/README.md

 To demonstrate a method of javascript validation, I've created a responsive image grid forming a quiz.
 A user can guess the video game character's name shown in each image by entering their answer into the corresponding input within each block.
 The user will be notified with a visual element as to whether the answer was correct or incorrect, based on a list of pre-defined possible answers for each block.

-### Instructions

-View a live version [here](http://portfolio.grahamspeed.com/picture-quiz/) or clone/download the project and run index.html in a browser.

 ## Functionality

 ### If Statement